Special Educational Needs and Disabilities

 We treat all children as individuals, including those who are gifted or talented or who have special educational needs.
 We use a variety of measures to ensure that the teaching they receive is most suitable for them, for example by grouping children, by offering them different activities and extra support within the classroom and by withdrawing individuals for 1:1 support as appropriate.

-We have a team of highly experienced and trained Teaching Assistants who are led by our Special Educational Needs Coordinator in delivering intervention programmes for those having difficulties, particularly in English or mathematics.
-Our recent Local Authority Audit of SEN provision was very positive, praising the ‘inclusive ethos of the school and ability to include pupils with high level needs effectively’.
+We have a team of highly experienced and trained Teaching Assistants who are led by our Special Educational Needs and Disabilities Coordinator in delivering intervention programmes for those having difficulties, particularly in English or mathematics.

 In the context of this policy, these needs entail extra, or in some way different, educational provision from that which is provided for most children in the school.
 Definitions can be found in the Code of Practice 2014.
-For more information please read our SEN policy and SEN Information Report.
+For more information please read our SEND policy and SEND Information Report.

 Meet the team: